 While equity compensation can be lucrative, having a significant portion of your wealth tied to your company’s stock increases risk.
 Implementing diversification strategies by allocating investments across different asset classes reduces the volatility of your overall portfolio and protects against company-specific downturns.
 When diversifying, it’s essential to consider other investments you may already own in your portfolio to maintain a balanced investment strategy.

-Diversifying your equity compensation proceeds can help mitigate risk and optimize returns.
+Diversifying your equity compensation proceeds can help mitigate risk and optimize returns, especially when paired with smart strategies for managing capital gains.
+Learn how to make the most of your equity proceeds.
 Essentially, the goal is to spread risk to reduce the impact of any single investment’s performance.
 Aspiriant’s investing philosophy encourages a mix of global stocks across sectors and industries, as well as a variety of asset classes.
 A diversified portfolio that includes investments in developed international countries and emerging markets allows you to take advantage of economic success around the world.

 Taking a long-term approach to investing your equity compensation proceeds is critical.
 Understanding the long-term growth potential of an investment helps in developing realistic expectations of future cash flow.
 While buying low and selling high is sage advice, we recommend focusing on the fundamentals of an investment and maintaining a long-term mindset.
 Success often lies in following the math, not emotions, as we discuss in our “4 Sound Long-Term Investing Strategies.”